 Shedding old layers is how we find compassion and compassion is how we heal.

-Psychodynamic therapy deepens and enlivens our understanding of ourselves and those around us, and invites curiosity into our experience, both past and present.
+Psychodynamic therapy deepens and enlivens our understanding of ourselves and those around us, and invites curiosity into our experience.

 In this therapy, we access our underlying beliefs, assumptions and feelings about ourselves and others and examine them in detail.
 We learn that our unacknowledged feelings and beliefs have a profound impact on the choices we make, the safety strategies we use, and on the kind of relationships that we have with ourselves and with others.

 Through exploration, we become increasingly aware of our tendencies, including those that keep us stuck and further from the life we desire.
-We learn that our firmly held beliefs about ourselves and others have an origin, and a context.
-We come to understand that we reinforce and uphold these (negative) beliefs (often without awareness) through our actions and/or stagnation.
+We learn that firmly held beliefs about ourselves and others have a context.
+We come to understand that we often uphold these (negative) beliefs (often without awareness) through our actions and/or stagnation.

 In psychodynamic therapy, we also analyze the relationship between patient and therapist.
 We understand that the therapeutic relationship is the vehicle for deep change and growth.
 Much of our trauma is rooted in the interpersonal experience, therefore our healing must focus on building safety, trust, healthy boundaries, and connection.
 Mutual discussion of these constructs and all that unfolds in the room between patient and therapist is encouraged as it helps us understand, improve and work through those long-standing interpersonal patterns and traumas.